EkthaReddy/EkthaReddy/README.md

 -->
-Myself Ektha.
 I am in my final years of B.E.
 Degree in Electronics and Communication Engineering with VLSI honours.

 In this account, you will find the Verilog related subjects